lrowe/kvmserver/README.md

-# Kvmserver - Fast per-request isolation for Linux executables with TinyKVM
+# KVM Server - Fast per-request isolation for Linux executables with TinyKVM

-KVM Server applies [TinyKVM](https://github.com/varnish/tinykvm)'s fast sandboxing technology to existing unmodified Linux server executables in order to provide per request isolation with extremely low overhead.
+KVM server applies [TinyKVM](https://github.com/varnish/tinykvm)'s fast sandboxing technology to existing unmodified Linux server executables in order to provide per request isolation with extremely low overhead.

-KVM Server intercepts the programs epoll event loop, and guides new accepted connections onto tiny forked instances of the sandboxed process.
+KVM server intercepts the programs epoll event loop, and guides new accepted connections onto tiny forked instances of the sandboxed process.
 After each request concludes, TinyKVM resets the guest to a pristine state far more quickly than Linux is able to fork a process.
 TinyKVM is able to achieve such extremely